dsjosh/Regulatory-And-Licensing/README.md

 ## Pre-requisites
 - Install Python 3.14.6
 - Install python packages using the command "pip install -r requirements.txt" inside the backend folder
-- Create a blank database with RAL schema using the "create_db.py" in the backend folder
+- Create a blank database with application schema using the "create_db.py" in the backend folder
   - Optionally create and fill up "load_db.txt" file using the example file provided in the backend folder to create a database with data
 - Create the "env.txt" file using the example file provided in the backend folder